-- Paint bottles to resemble your favorite Christmas character like a snowman or Santa.
+- Paint your favorite Christmas character like Santa, Rudolph, or a troupe of winter carolers.

 - Cover bottles with twine or burlap for a rustic vibe.

 - Thread small lights inside them.

-- Use as vases for fresh flowers and greenery.
+- Use as vases for flowers and greenery.

 3. Use Sheets as A Tree Skirt

 4. Pillows & Throws

 When selecting throw pillows, stick to the golden rule of less is more.
-Mix one seasonal pillow with a few year round favorites.
-Or buy/sew pillow covers rather than purchasing new pillows.
-This eliminates storing bulky pillows that get used two months out of a year.
+Mix one seasonal pillow with a few perennial favorites.
+Purchase, or sew, pillow covers to use with existing pillows.
+This eliminates storing bulky items that only get used two months each year.

-Candy canes are the quintessential cheap Christmas decor item.
+Candy canes are the quintessential budget-friendly Christmas decor item.
 Hang them from garland, wreaths or tree branches.
-Or tie bunches with ribbon to use in table settings or for other sweet touches of festivity.
+Bunches tied with ribbon make festive table settings.

-Any Christmas candy can double as decor when displayed in a pretty jar or glass.
-My seasonal favorites include m&ms, peppermints, and Hershey’s kisses.
+Any type of Christmas candy can double as decor when displayed.
+My seasonal favorites include M&Ms, peppermints, and Hershey’s kisses.

 6. Repurpose Shipping Boxes

-Repurpose your shipping boxes for gift wrapping needs.
-Or wrap the outsides and fill some with fresh-baked goodies for friends and neighbors.
-Don’t forget to thank your postal worker.
+Repurpose shipping boxes for gift wrapping!
+Stack them up with ribbon for decor or fill with baked goodies for friends & neighbors.
+Don’t forget to thank your postal worker!

 7. Decorate with Wrapped Gifts

 There’s no rule stating wrapped gifts must be placed under the tree.
-I like to tuck some in unexpected places to add touches of merriment around the room.
+Personally, I enjoy tucking gifts in unexpected places to add touches of merriment around the room.

 Light on wrapped gifts this year?
-Wrap empty shipping boxes (see #6) and stage them as decor.
+Wrap empty shipping boxes (see #6) to stage them as decor.

 8. Scrap Wood Decorations

-Reclaimed wood crafts add instant rustic charm to your holiday decor.
-Almost every household has some form of scrap wood hanging around.
-From clothespin snowman ornaments (no hooks needed), to wood pallet Christmas trees, these projects are perfect penny savers in any scale.
+Reclaimed wood crafts add rustic charm to your holiday decor.
+From clothespin snowman ornaments to wood pallet Christmas trees, these projects are perfect penny savers.